DerBrunoIR/PostHTML-static/README.md

 <include src="/components/header.comp.html"></include>
 ```

-See <a href="https://github.com/posthtml/posthtml-include">PostHTML-include</a> for more details, like parameters.
+See <a href="https://github.com/posthtml/posthtml-include">PostHTML-include</a> for more details, like passing parameters.
-`./src` contains an example website.

 ## Usage